EricLarueMartin/MMCX_2DD-100P/README.md

 The boards will be mounted at and angle, and the pins need to be soldered on first.
 A jig is recommended to insert the board without bending the pins:
 InsertionGuideA.stl and InsertionGuideB.stl

 To solder the pins in the correct position a connector with the holes drilled so the pins don't get stuck was used previously.
-Printing a jig for the pins from 2DD-100P.ipt should also work, but verify the hole spacing first.
+Printing a jig for the pins from 2DD-100P.ipt should also work, but verify the hole spacing first as I think it was slightly off.